devpies/reporter/README.md

 mvp-tools is up-to-date
 ```

-### Reporting All Changes in Remote
+### Reporting Latest Commits Before Pulling

+Display the latest commits on the remote branch that are not yet present
-In a Git repository, you can show the complete list of changes in the default remote branch (--log, -l).
+in the local branch before pulling changes (--log, -l).

 ```
 $ rp --log